tearust/t-rust/docs/TApp_cold_start/README.md

 ## End user launches any TApp

 Any TApp will follow the same rule explained above.
 TAppStore is also a TApp, but it is a portal of all other TApps.
+It is most likely the first TApp an end user start to use.

-Right now, the end user has loaded the TAppStore.
+Once the end user loaded the TAppStore(either from CID, or wallet.teaproject.org).
 Inside TAppStore UI, a list of TApps can be selected by the end user.
 If the end user loggedin, he can also find his own favorite apps in list.
 He can click any of them to get the CID.
 Therefore launch the TApp in his browser.

 # TApp front end initialize and upgrade